 - Student of the year

 - Curriculum Student of the term

 - Endeavour award

 - Most progress

+- Sports Student of the year

+- Boarder of the year

-Students can be nominated using the nomination form in appendix C
+Students can be nominated using the nomination form in appendix C.

 Students who reside in the boarding houses will be nominated for Boarder of the Year (see Appendix D).